gilltan97/Antslam/README.md

 # Antslam
 The reposetory code is a copy of the project code for CSC302 which can be found [here](https://github.com/csc302-fall-2019/proj-ANTSLAM).

 The is a proof-of-concept built based on the requirements provided by [Cancer Care Ontario](https://www.cancercareontario.ca/en).
-This application lets the radiologists create digital medical records and stores those medical records as a JSON object.
+This application lets the radiologists create digital medical records for the patients which are stored in the databse as JSON objects.